 That said, we've gone through dozens of models, and here are, to the best of our estimation, the best rotary shavers out there.
 In our experience, reading a long, drawn-out review of a product can be a little mind-numbing, so we've broken down our top picks into different categories, and we'll keep the reviews themselves quick and to the point.
 Sound good?
 Here we go:

 The Best Dry Rotary Shavers: A Tie

-Dry shavers are usually "entry-level" models that don't come with too many bells and whistles, and there are two rotary shavers that fit this category: the Philips Norelco Electric 3100 and the Remington Titanium Precision Plus.
-Both are excellent "what-you-see-is-what-you-get" electric razors that are meant for dry use—repeat, "dry use."
-No going in the shower with these two, and no using them with shaving cream or gel.
+Dry shavers are usually "entry-level" models that don't come with too many bells and whistles, and there are two rotary shavers that fit this category: the Philips Norelco Electric 3800 and the Remington R5000 Series Rotary Shaver.
+Both are excellent "what-you-see-is-what-you-get" electric razors that can give a great "dry" shave, meaning you can use them without shaving cream / shaving gel / shaving foam.

-is designed for corded or cordless use, so it's a great option if you're the kind of guy who maybe shaves in front of a mirror, and maybe roams around his house;
+> Is designed for cordless use, so it's a great option if you're the kind of guy who maybe shaves in front of a mirror, and maybe roams around his house;

-has three shaving discs, each capable of flexing in four different directions, designed so the shaver can shave those hard-to-reach areas of your face; and
+> Has three shaving discs, each capable of flexing in five different directions, designed so the shaver can shave those hard-to-reach areas of your face; and

-The Remington Titanium Precision Plus.
-It's got a few features that other mid-range rotary shavers don't usually have, including:
+The Remington R5000 Series Rotary Shaver has got a few features that other mid-range rotary shavers don't usually have, including:

 Best All-Around Wet/Dry Models: Two Picks

 Remember we discussed fancy marketing terms in one of the paragraphs above?
 We're about to get to the part of the post where those buzzwords get a lot more common.
 There are two best-all-around rotary shavers we recommend: